whatisnuclear/website/waste.md

 <figure>
 <a href="/img/ingestion-radiotoxicity-nuclear-waste.png"><img
-src="/img/ingestion-radiotoxicity-nuclear-waste.png" alt="Graph showing radiotoxicity of
+src="/img/ingestion-radiotoxicity-nuclear-waste.png"
+{% imagesize /img/ingestion-radiotoxicity-nuclear-waste.png:props %}
-nuclear waste decaying over time" class="img img-fluid center-block"></a>
+alt="Graph showing radiotoxicity of nuclear waste decaying over time" class="img img-fluid center-block"></a>
 <figcaption class="figure-caption">How dangerous nuclear waste is to eat as a function of time compared to eating
 natural uranium ore (dotted line).
 The various curves show that the toxicity decreases